 I always wanted a pony like my father had when he was little, but I lived in a small city, not in a logging camp!
 I could ride my bike to a nearby riding stable, so I rode horseback a lot.

 When my son and daughter were little, we adopted a puppy.
 "Ginger" was just six weeks old in this picture.
 She lived almost 14 years!
-Now I enjoy my grandchildren's dogs and cats.
+Now I enjoy my grandchildren's dogs.

-These days, my husband and I live on the edge of the woods in Maine.
-We enjoy watching lots of wildlife in the woods behind our house!
+My husband and I live near the coast, north of Portland, Maine.
+For years, we lived by Sebago Lake, where we enjoyed watching lots of wildlife in the woods behind our house.
 Deer, squirrels, chipmunks, wild turkeys, raccoons, and foxes.
-And guess who occasionally meanders through the back yard, on his way down to the lake for a swim?
+And guess who occasionally meandered through the back yard, on his way down to the lake for a swim?
 Look and see!
-Of course, we have many birds at our feeders.
+Of course, we had many birds at our feeders.
 The chickadee is my favorite.

 | Home | Bio | Books | Magazines | Favorites | FAQ | Visits | Teachers | E-mail |